 Water - from the tap

 You can use any flour.
 I use only the cheapest, white, all-purpose flour.
 It's the easiest.
-In a large jar, mix 80 g of flour with 80 g of lukewarm water.
+In a large jar with a lid, mix 80 g of flour with 80 g of lukewarm water.
 You can actually use any amount of flour and water but they should be equal in weight (do not use cups to measure).
-Beat well, then cover with the lid and leave somewhere fairly warm (no draughts and no direct heat eg sunlight).
+Mix well, then cover with the lid and leave somewhere fairly warm (no draughts and no direct heat, eg sunlight).
 Place the lid on the jar without screwing.
-After a few hours you should see and smell fermentation.
+After a few hours you should see, and smell, fermentation.
 Keep calm this is good.
-After 24 hours add another batch or flour and water (remember 1:1 equal in weight), you could use the same amount as before.
-Leave loosely covered.
-On the third day chuck out half the starter mix and stir in another amount of flour and water.
+After 24 hours add another batch of flour and water (remember 1:1 equal in weight), you could use the same amount as before.
+Leave loosely covered (don't screw the lid on).
+On the third day chuck out half of the starter mix and stir in another amount of flour and water.
 Always leave about 30% of the jar's height free to allow expansion and prevent spillage.
+Cover without screwing the lid on.
 Repeat this discard-and-feed routine every day, maintaining the creamy consistency and keeping your starter at room temperature.
-After about 7 days you should have something that looks and smells good: creamy, bubbly, fruity, yeasty.
-Congratulations that's a sourdough starter!
+After about 7 days you should have something that looks and smells good: creamy, bubbly, fruity, yeasty, beery.
+Congratulations, that's a sourdough starter!
 If you see a little mould on the top just remove with a spoon, no problems.
-If you've screwed up (can happen) and it really smells foul, or there is lots of mould you'll have to throw it out and start again.
+If you've screwed up (rare, but it can happen) and it really smells foul, or there is lots of mould you'll have to throw it out and start again.
 Water forming on the top is actually alcohol (hooch) some say you can stir it in, some say don't; I pour it off.

 75 g mature 100% sourdough starter